-\href{https://github.com/MoonBlvd/Detection-of-Traffic-Anomaly}{DoTA} \cite{DoTA}, developed by the same team of A3D \cite{A3D}, contains 4677 dashcam accident videos collected from YouTube channels with 731,932 frames at a resolution of 1280×720.
-It adopts the What-Where-When pipeline to identify: i) the dominant type of collision, ii) the location of collision participants within relevant frames, and iii) the moment when the collision became inevitable and when all anomalies leave the view or become stationary.
-Collision in each video is categorized into one of 18 types, factoring in the ego vehicle involvement and the class or status of the accident parties.
-Each collision frame is assigned a unique accident ID and a category name.
-Non-collision frames are categorized as `normal' with an accident ID of 0.
-In each collision frame, each collision participant is enclosed with a bounding box with a unique tracking ID and a semantic label to track their spatial and temporal positions.
-Road users from seven common categories are considered in this annotation phrase, such as pedestrian and rider.
+\paragraph{\textbf{DoTA:}} Developed by the same team of A3D \cite{A3D} in 2020 and published in 2023, \href{https://github.com/MoonBlvd/Detection-of-Traffic-Anomaly}{DoTA} \cite{DoTA} contains 4677 dashcam accident videos collected from YouTube channels and 731,932 frames with 1280×720 pixels.
+It adopts a What-Where-When pipeline to identify: i) the dominant collision type, ii) the location of collision participants within relevant frames, and iii) the moment when the collision became inevitable and when all anomalies leave the view or become stationary.
+Each video is categorized into one of 18 collision types according to ego vehicle involvement and the class or status of the accident parties.
+Collision frames are assigned a unique accident ID and a category name, while non-collision frames are labeled as `normal' with an accident ID of 0.
+Each participant in a collision frame is further annotated with a bounding box, tracking ID, and semantic label, enabling spatial-temporal tracking across seven common road-user categories.
 Fig.~\ref{fig:DoTA_visualization} (a) presents sample frames extracted from an accident video.
-According to the annotations that are overlaid on the images for illustration, this accident starts at the 53rd frame (top-right) and ends at the 66th frame (bottom-middle).
-However, the vehicle exhibiting abnormal behavior already rushes out in the 52nd frame (top-middle), and continues its motion in the 71st frame (bottom-right).
+According to the overlaid annotations, this accident starts at the 53rd frame (top-right) and ends at the 66th frame (bottom-middle).
+However, the vehicle with abnormal behavior already rushes out in the 52nd frame (top-middle) and continues its motion in the 71st frame (bottom-right).
 Moreover, spatial annotations disappear for one accident participant in the frame preceding the officially labeled end (bottom-left) and are missing for both accident parties in the labeled conclusion frame.